parmisnaddaf/Joint-Link-Prediction-Via-Inference-from-a-Model/README.md

 ## Single/Multi Link Prediction
 This model can answer two types of queries:
-- **Single Link Queries**, where each query has one target edge:
+- **Single Link Queries**, where each query has one target edge.
+This is the traditional link prediction setup.
     - ```python main.py --method "single" ```
-- **Joint Link Prediction Queries**, where each query has at least one target edge:
+- **Joint Link Prediction Queries**, where each query has at least one target edge.
+This is the novel task considered in our paper.
     - ```python main.py --method "multi" ```